permguard/permguard/site/content/docs/0.1/using-the-cli/use-the-permguard-cli.md

 The CLI is designed for two primary scenarios.

-- In the context of **Permguard Server Administration**: it enables the management of `accounts`, `identities`, `tenants`, and `repositories` directly on the remote server.
+- In the context of **Permguard Server Administration**: it enables the management of `accounts`, `identity sources`, `identities`, `tenants`, and `repositories` directly on the remote server.
 This allows administrators to maintain and configure the system efficiently.
-- For developers: the CLI supports a complete **Policy-as-Code Workspace**.
-It facilitates the local development of `schemas`, `domains`, `resources`, `policies`, and `permissions`, integrating the essential toolchain required for the development lifecycle.
-These locally created configurations can then be seamlessly applied to the remote server, ensuring a consistent and scalable approach to policy deployment across environments.
+- For developers, the CLI supports a complete **Policy-as-Code Workspace**.
+It facilitates the local development of configuration artifacts such as `schemas`, `domains`, `resources`, `policies`, and `permissions`, integrating the essential toolchain required for the development lifecycle.
+These locally created artifacts can then be seamlessly applied to the remote server, ensuring a consistent and scalable approach to policy deployment across environments.

 To view a list of commands available in the current Permguard version, users can run the `permguard` command without any additional arguments.